-Our Science Subject Leader is: Mrs Harrison
+Our Science Subject Leaders are: Mrs Harrison and Miss Barnes

 At Disley Primary School we have an ambitious curriculum that recognises the importance of Science in every aspect of daily life.
 As one of the core subjects taught, we give the teaching and learning of Science the prominence it requires.
 The Scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry using the 5 types of enquiry: observation over time, identifying and classifying, pattern seeking, research and comparative and fair testing.
 It will develop the natural curiosity of the child, encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;